neuefische/web-exercises/sessions/react-state/journal-app-favorite-button/README.md

-# React State: Journal App Favorite Button
+# React State: Journal App with Favorite Button State

 Now that you've setup your Journal App Project, it's time to include our _favorite_ feature: a button that allows you to favorite an entry.